This briefing provides statistics on migration and housing in the UK.

 Evidence gaps and limitations

-Thanks to Sue Lukes, Professor Steven Nickell, John Perry and Matthew Pollard for helpful comments on an earlier version for this briefing.
-This briefing is part of the Migration Observatory’s project on migrant integration, funded by the Paul Hamlyn Foundation.
+Thanks to Sue Lukes, Professor Steven Nickell, John Perry and Matthew Pollard for helpful comments on an earlier version of this briefing.
+This briefing was originally part of the Migration Observatory’s project on migrant integration, funded by the Paul Hamlyn Foundation.

 -